This blog may contain affiliate links. Read our disclosure policy for more info.

 Why it’s a top choice: It has “the best hostel kitchen in New Zealand”.
 It’s family-friendly thanks to its family ensuite room and family packs.
 The location is spot-on – it’s right in the middle of Queenstown and next to the lake.

-Price: Starting from $25 NZD for a bed in an 8-bed dorm to $105 for a queen ensuite room.
+Price: Starting from $67 NZD for a bed in an 8-bed dorm to $117 for a double room with a shared bathroom.

-Type of rooms available: 8, 6, and 4-bed dorms (male, female & mixed available); single/twin/double & queen private rooms with shared bathrooms; queen ensuite and queen ensuite with a lake view.
+Type of rooms available: 12, 6, and 4-bed dorms (male, female & mixed available); and double and queen with a shared bath.

 Who will love this hostel: Those who like their space – this place is huge!
-Another bonus is you can save 10% off your rate if you are a YHA member.
+Another bonus is that the pods have privacy curtains so you will be a bit more comfortable.
 Plus, it is a super clean hostel – so if you like your hostel neat and tidy this is the spot for you.

-Why it’s a top choice: Located across from Lake Wakatipu the views from the lake view rooms and common areas are stunning.
-YHA Lakefront is considered one of the “quieter” hostels in Queenstown and so it tends to popular with couples and older travelers.
+Why it’s a top choice: Located close to Lake Wakatipu the views of the mountains from the common areas.
+Tahuna Pod Hostels is considered one of the “quieter” hostels in Queenstown and so it tends to be popular with couples and older travelers.

-Important info to note: The rooms here can get quite hot during the Summer months, but fans are available complimentary from reception.
-There’s limited free parking available, if the parking lot at the hostel is full you can park across the road at the One Mile parking lot for free.
-This hostel isn’t in the center of town but is a 10-minute walk along the lake to town.
+Important info to note: The rooms do have air conditioning so it’s great during the Summer months.
+There’s free parking available on-site.
+This hostel isn’t in the center of town but is only a 10-minute walk along the lake into town.

 4. Flaming Kiwi Backpackers